-Our curriculum follows the Government’s Early Years Foundation Stage (EYFS) framework which sets the standards for learning, development, and care for children from birth up to 5 years of age.
+We follow the Government’s Early Years Foundation Stage (EYFS) framework which sets the standards for learning, development and care for children from birth up to 5 years of age.

-The principles which guide the work of our Early Years Professionals are grouped into four themes:
+The principles which guide the work of our Early Years Professionals and are woven into our curriculum are grouped into four themes:

-A unique child – every child is a competent leaner from birth who can be resilient, capable, confident and self-assured.
+A unique child – every child is a competent learner from birth who can be resilient, capable, confident and self assured

 Learning and Development – children develop and learn in different ways and at different times; all areas of learning and development are equally important and inter-connected.